gdscwm/fastapi-workshop-series/workshop-two/README.md

 - `name` is set equal to `Data Visualization`, the course we're trying to get.
 (Note that since you can't have spaces in URLs, they're notated as `%20`.
 Try typing in the URL with a space instead -- your browser will automatically convert it to `%20`.)
+-
+### Optional Extension #3
+___
+What else can you think of that we could `PUT` or `POST` to this "database" of courses?
+Could we update multiple fields at once (e.g. update `professor` and `max_enr` in the same endpoint)?
+What if we wanted to create an entirely new class entry in the `COURSES` "database"?
+1. Create a new endpoint to accomplish one of the tasks above, or come up with your own task!
+   2. Remember: Use `PUT` if you're updating existing data, and use `POST` if you're creating new data.
+3. Think about what parameters you need, and how you want to pass them:
+   4. Should they be query or path params?
+Does it matter?
+   5. If you're updating data, you probably want corresponding params.
+If you're creating an entirely new class entry, what params do you need?
+3. Add some error handling to your endpoint!
+Let's assume for now we only want one class per name.
+You could also check if the class is over-enrolled.

+___

 ### Optional and default values
 We could have easily written the above function with a path parameter.
 What really makes query parameters useful and